-10 Ways To Make Book Clubs Fun And Not Intense Because We're All Already Busy
+10 Ways To Make A Book Club Fun And Not Intense

 Starting or joining a book club is initially exciting.
 You're meeting new people, reading new books, talking about stories and authors for hours.
 How could things go wrong?
 Unfortunately, setting up rules and choosing books maybe everyone doesn't agree on can make things feel stressed.
 There's also deadlines to have books finished by and events to host.
 Book clubs can be intense, but they don't have to be.